-- Wear appropriate P.P.E. ie... hearing protection, thermal resistant gloves, and eyewear. - Beware of pinch points. - Use non-permit required confined space guidelines for entering. - Know where the exits are located. - Always turn off and drain the machine before entering.
-Allow a cool down period.
-Follow facility's L.O.T.O. procedure. - Do not Remove Access Panels, unless performing maintenance. - When loading a rack into the washer keep hands away from the door edges.
+- Wear appropriate P.P.E., ie... hearing protection, thermal resistant gloves, and eye wear. - Know where the exits are located. - Always turn off and drain the machine before entering.
+Allow a cool-down period.
+Follow facility's L.O.T.O. procedures. - Never enter a machine where the flooring has been removed. - Fall Hazard. - Use non-permit required confined space guidelines for entering. - When loading a rack into the washer keep hands aways from the door edges.
 Keep hands on the horizontal bars inside of the rack.
-Do not hold racks on the vertical support bars or outside edges.
-Push the rack with both hands.
-Never strain yourself to move racks if racks are too heavy unload some product. - Always use Caution.
-Use mats to help reduce slip hazards. - Ensure that float switches and level probes are well maintained and cleaned daily.
-Failure to do so can result in unintended heater startup and potential fire. - Never leave your machine idle (not in use) for more than 4 hours.
-This can result in water evaporating out of the rinse tank causing damaging.
-Do not touch Rinse tank without a cool-down period. - Machine May Be Hot Allow Cool Down Period Before Touching.
+Do Not hold racks on the vertical support bars or outside edges.
+Push the rack with booth hands.
+Never strain yourself to move a rack.
+If the racks are too heavy, unload some product. - Always use caution.
+Use mats to reduce slip hazards. - Ensure that the float switches and level probes are well maintained and cleaned daily.
+Failure to do so can result in unintended heater start up and potential fire. - Never leave your machine idle (not in use) for more then four hours.
+This can cause water to evaporate from the machine resulting in damage.
+Do not touch the rinse tank without a cool-down period.